 Defective seats in cars and trucks can cause serious injuries in even relatively minor collisions.
 While these defects can arise from design flaws, they can also result from manufacturing errors and failures to properly test the safety of seats.

 At the Amaro Law Firm, our lawyers are experienced at determining and proving when seat defects have contributed to accident victims’ injuries.
-Strategic and tenacious, our attorneys can help you pursue all available legal remedies and maximize your recovery when seat defects (or other vehicle equipment failures) harm you.
+Strategic and tenacious, our attorneys can help you pursue all available legal remedies when seat defects (or other vehicle equipment failures) harm you.

 Have You or a Loved One Been Hurt by a Defective Car Seat?